 - Sandpiper – barely sweet with a little tartness

-You can find some Mawby wines, like Detroit or Sex, in stores.
+You can also find some of the Mawby wines, like Detroit or Sex, in Michigan stores.

 - Aurora Cellars